 Advocacy is a process where a person or group of persons attempts to raise awareness, influence thinking and decision-making related to a specific cause in a planned and deliberate effort.
-It is a process which occurs over time, in which support and understanding are built using a variety of approaches.

 The following resources and information provide updates on some of the advocacy efforts the Manitoba Society of Occupational Therapists is engaging in to support YOU and continue to advance and advocate for Occupational Therapy.